 Staying near the capital, the Butterfly Farm is well worth visiting.
 This is an opportunity to step into a lush forested area and enjoy the colors of thousands of exotic butterflies above your head.

 The Bahamas is a fascinating mix of culture, with African, British and American influences.
-In fact with its close proximity to the U.S., there’s no doubt there’s a very ‘American’ feel to the tourist hot-spots in the Bahamas.
+Yet with its close proximity to the U.S., there’s no doubt there’s a very ‘American’ feel to the tourist hot-spots.

 However, the Bahamas still has much culture on offer.